ThePotatoCamera/PotatoCore2/README.md

 The base for Discord.js bots that simplifies creating a bot.

+## Requirements

+The core requires at least Node.js 16

 ## Getting started

 The most basic packages needed are included, just run `npm install --save-dev` and you're good to go.